ARandomAxolotl/parental-control-disabler/readme.md

 ##### **How the Script Works**

 * The script functions by renaming the executable files of the parental control programs, preventing them from launching normally.
-* Kaspersky Safe Kids: It renames safekids.exe to safekids1.exe and safekidsui.exe to safekidsui1.exe.
+* Kaspersky Safe Kids: It renames the entire kaspersky folder, preventing it from starting itself.
 * Unlocking the Command Prompt: It replaces the sethc.exe (Sticky Keys) file with cmd.exe.
 When you press the
 * Shift key 5 or more times on the login screen, the Command Prompt will appear.
 This allows you to perform tasks such as:
 * Running services.msc to disable parental control services.